Support Page Content

 Sacramento, CA 95819

-How do I make an appointment with a Faculty Advisor?
+How do I make an appointment with my faculty advisor?

 Students who have been assigned a faculty or program advisor are encouraged to meet with their advisor during designated office hours.
 For current faculty office hours, please visit our department webpage and refer to the Faculty Office Hours (PDF).